 Onerep brings you current stories and latest news from the world of data.
 Learn about online privacy trends, high profile data breaches and other cybersecurity incidents involving both major companies and individuals.

 Data breaches are a daily threat for today’s digital platforms, compromising both large enterprises and small businesses alike.
-In total, nearly half of all US companies have experienced some form of a data breach, and a new hacking attack occurs every 39 seconds.
+In total, nearly half of all US companies have experienced some form of a data breach, and hackers attack unsecured computes as often as 70 times per minute!

 Of course, some data breaches are more consequential than others.
 This year, some of the most prominent data breaches include: